-- The select menu allows you to choose the size of grid cells. - Shows or hides the envelope window on the template.
+- The select menu allows you to choose the size of grid cells.

 Working with images

 You can add your own images to the template.
 These images will then be stored on the server for use by anyone browsing documents created from the template.
 To add a new image: